 Common uses include notifying the UDI of an action such as button click, or a change of value in some input field in the HTML.

 Your UDI can send messages to its HTML.
-It is much more efficient to update the HTML by sending it a message, and having script in the HTML which changes the contents, rather than loading complete replacement HTML using a second call to
+It is much more efficient to update the HTML by sending it a message, and by having script in the HTML which changes the contents, rather than loading complete replacement HTML using a second call to

 The UDI sends a message to the HTML using